- December 10, 2014

 "Juju is a delightful platformer game, offering both single-player and local multi-player experiences.
 As Juju the panda and his companion Peyo, players embark on a journey to save Juju's father and the world, collecting mystic keys, magic ambers, and battling humongous bosses.
 The Deluxe Edition includes a digital artbook and original soundtrack."

-17 mentions Positive Neutral NegativeThe music in the game is generally well-received, with many players praising the soundtrack as enjoyable and fitting for the cute visuals and platforming gameplay.
-While some noted that the music can become repetitive, it remains pleasant and does not detract from the overall experience.
-Overall, the soundtrack is described as a highlight, enhancing the game's charming atmosphere.
+The music in the game is generally well-received, described as a pleasant and fun soundtrack that complements the cute visuals and engaging gameplay.
+While some players noted that the music can become repetitive, it remains enjoyable and does not detract from the overall experience.
+Overall, the soundtrack enhances the charm of the platformer, making it a delightful addition to the game.

 “The soundtrack is like butter for the ears, if butter would be nice in the ears.”

-“This is a fun platformer, with entertaining elements, great environments, good music, and fun design.”
+“This is a fun platformer, with entertaining elements, great environments, good music and fun design.”

 “Music-wise, it could do better.”